-Cost of professional services and other revenue consists primarily of personnel and related travel costs, investment in strategic system integrator partnership initiatives, the costs of contracted third-party vendors and reimbursable expenses.
+Cost of professional services and other revenue consists primarily of personnel and related travel costs, the costs of contracted thirdparty vendors and reimbursable expenses.
 As our personnel are employed on a full-time basis, our cost of professional services is largely fixed in the short-term, while our professional services and other revenue may fluctuate, leading to fluctuations in professional services and other gross profit.
 We expense our cost of professional services and other revenue as we incur the costs.